skillcadet/blog/_drafts/2025-03-03-Porting-a-node-manager-to-python.md

 ### Restart Stopped Nodes

-Ok, I had to hold of working on AddNode until the upgrades were finished, adding a node is not allowed while upgrading is underway.
+Ok, I had to hold off working on AddNode until the upgrades were finished, adding a node is not allowed while upgrading is underway.

 Begin with stopped nodes, there are about 40 nodes that have been stopped for less than 2 days that could be revived.